2000 South Africa rugby union tour of Argentina, Britain and Ireland

 The 2000 South Africa rugby union tour of Argentina, Britain and Ireland was a series of matches played in November–December 2000 in Argentina, Britain and Ireland by South Africa national rugby union team.

-In the meantime, the "Under-23" South African selection made another tour playing with second tier countries.
+At the same time, the "Under-23" South African selection made another tour playing with second tier countries.

-The Springboks tour
+Springboks tour

 'Scores and results list South Africa's points tally first.

-The Under-23 tour
+Under-23 tour

 Scores and results list South Africa's points tally first.